 c) a requirement for administrative review of the activity or work of the individual involved;

-d) a requirement for evaluation of the impact the deficiency might have had on other operations, equipment, materials, or laboratory personnel;
+d) a requirement for evaluation of the impact the deficiency may have had on other activities of the individual or other analysts;

 e) a requirement for documentation of the follow-up action taken as a result of the review;